rosafilgueira/Exploring_TheList_Data/README.md

 - Exploring and Analysing Events - Mining Events - Using Pandas DataFrames & Deep Learning Transformers.
 - Exploring and Analysing Places - Mining Places - Using Pandas DataFrames & Deep Learning Transformers.

+- **Additional**: Utilities to Load and Ingest to ES real dataset.
+Real data set is not available in the github.

 ## 0. Preparations

 We recommend to install the requirements specified in requirements.txt for sections 2 to 5.